GanduriKumar/feedback-analytics-agent/README.md

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Follow the existing code style and security practices
+4. Add tests for new features
+5. Update documentation as needed
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+6. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+7. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+8. Open a Pull Request

+### Code Quality

+- Follow PEP 8 style guidelines
+- Use type hints for function signatures
+- Add docstrings for all functions and classes
+- Implement proper error handling
+- Include security considerations in all code

 ## License